-“The only part missing today is the east wall,” Kohn-Tavor declares, adding that the church had been average in size – approximately 15 meters (49 feet) wide.
-He and the other researchers have even found pieces of masonry with engraved crosses, some made of white marble that was imported from the Greek city of Marmara, in Asia Minor, what is now Turkey.
+“The only part missing today is the east wall,” Kohn-Tavor declares, adding that the church had been average in size—approximately 15 meters (49 feet) wide.
+He and the other researchers have even found pieces of masonry with engraved crosses, some made of white marble that was imported from the Greek city of Marmara in Asia Minor of what is today Turkey.

-Kohn-Tavor believes that that there were other marble fixtures in the building, but unfortunately much of it may have been removed at a later time — even, tragically, burned to make lime.
+Kohn-Tavor believes that there were other marble fixtures in the building, but unfortunately much of it may have been removed at a later time even, tragically, burned to make lime.

 Mud may make the difference in determining true identity of Bethsaida

-And the mud that even as we speak is sitting in the archaeologists’s square digging holes in El-Araj from the latest flooding of the Sea of Galilee is the clue to their belief that this indeed is Bethsaida — not the stony remains of Et-Tell.
+The mud that even as we speak is sitting in the archeologists’ square digging holes in El-Araj from the latest flooding of the Sea of Galilee is the clue to their belief that this indeed is Bethsaida rather than the stony remains of Et-Tell.

-In El-Araj, the site of the fishing village, there is a Roman layer of ruins doing back to the from the first to third centuries AD.
-Above that is a layer of silt that measures an incredible two meters in depth.
+In El-Araj, the site of the fishing village, there is a Roman layer of ruins going back to the first to third centuries AD.
+Above that, is a layer of silt that measures an incredible two meters in depth.

 On top of that are the remains of the Byzantine culture, with its church dating from the fifth to eighth centuries AD.